Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Background

-One can compose this induced system of augmentations with a local system on $H_1(\Sigma)$ and obtain a family of $\Z$ valued augmentations.
+In general, composing $\e_{\Sigma}$ with a local system on $H_1(\Sigma;\Z)$ results in a family of $\Z$ valued augmentations.
 Such a composition is well behaved under equivalence of local systems and systems of augmentations.
-Since $H_1(\Sigma)$ and $H_1(\overline{\Sigma})$ are not in general isomorphic (namely, if $\Lambda$ is a link with more than one component), not all local systems on $\Sigma$ extend to local systems on $\overline{\Sigma}$.
+Since $H_1(\Sigma;\Z)$ and $H_1(\overline{\Sigma};\Z)$ are not in general isomorphic (namely, if $\Lambda$ is a link with more than one component), not all local systems on $\Sigma$ extend to local systems on $\overline{\Sigma}$.
 We are interested in the systems of augmentations where this extension is possible.